dmwit/limph/README.md

 yet, but it at least needs to know about return. (dmwit asks: Why?
 Can't remember.)
 We conjecture that `(morph)`, `(var)`, and one of either `(app-<=)` or `(app-=>)` makes a pretty decent system.

+So, good next steps:
+1. try to write down the `G |- A <= B` relation, which probably ought to include rules for "lift" and "return" and the specialized Id-"lift".
+2. write down the typing rule for let
+3. how annoying is type-level application?
+4. can using the standard rule instead of the nonstandard one reduce the number of monad law applications we need to use to get something reasonable?